-If you are a member of the FRS, you are automatically covered for Social Security upon FRS-covered employment.
+FRS members are automatically covered for Social Security with FRS-covered employment.

 When you become eligible for Social Security, you receive Social Security benefits in addition to FRS benefits.
 Your FRS benefits are not reduced by Social Security benefits that you receive.